iWriteGigs

 D what happens to the heat applied as the temperature is increased.

-E the changes in the temperature and physical state of a substance as it is heated.
+E what happens to the particles of a substance as it is heated.

 Question #5